Kurento/kurento/source/tutorials/java/tutorial-6-group.rst

 Client-Side
 ===========

 Let's move now to the client-side of the application.
-To connect with the previously created WebSocket in the server-side, we use the JavaScript class ``WebSocket``.
-In addition, we use an specific Kurento JavaScript library called **kurento-utils.js** to simplify the WebRTC interaction with the server.
+To call the previously created WebSocket service in the server-side, we use the JavaScript class ``WebSocket``.
+We use an specific Kurento JavaScript library called **kurento-utils.js** to simplify the WebRTC interaction with the server.
+This library depends on **adapter.js**, which is a JavaScript WebRTC utility maintained by Google that abstracts away browser differences.
+Finally **jquery.js** is also needed in this application.

 These libraries are linked in the
 `index.html <https://github.com/Kurento/kurento-tutorial-java/blob/master/kurento-group-call/src/main/resources/static/index.html>`_
 web page, and are used in